The stacked bar chart allows you to compare multiple measures through horizontally stacked bars.

 By default, the ‘Auto Font Size’ property is enabled.
 The auto font-size property is used to set the font size based on the resolution of the client machine viewing the dashboard.
 If the user wants to customize or set a fixed font size, then they need to disable the auto font size and set the required font size.

-This section enables you to customize the Container Appearance
+This section enables you to customize the Container Appearance for the stacked bar chart widget.

 This allows you to handle the alignment of the widget title to either the left, center, or right.

-This allows you to apply the text color
+This allows you to apply the text color to the widget title.

 By enabling Auto Font Size, the title’s font size will automatically adjust if the screen resolution changes.